gchq/stroom-docs/user-guide/dashboards/queries.md

 ## Date Time Fields

-Time fields can match an absolute time (e.g. `2016-01-23T12:34:11.844Z`) selected by a user of can look for times that are greater than, less than or between two times.
-In addition to using absolute times some relative time expressions can also be used:
+Time fields can be queried for times equal, greater than, greater than or equal, less than, less than or equal or between two times.

+Times can be specified in two ways:

+* Absolute times

+* Relative times

+### Absolute Times

+An absolute time is specified in ISO 8601 date time format, e.g.  `2016-01-23T12:34:11.844Z`

+### Relative Times

+In addition to absolute times it is possible to specify times using expressions.
+Relative time expressions create a date time that is relative to the execution time of the query.
+Supported expressons are as follows:

 * now() - The current execution time of the query.

 * second() - The current execution time of the query rounded down to the nearest second.

 * minute() - The current execution time of the query rounded down to the nearest minute.

 * hour() - The current execution time of the query rounded down to the nearest hour.

 * day() - The current execution time of the query rounded down to the nearest day.

 * week() - The current execution time of the query rounded down to the first day of the week (Monday).

 * month() - The current execution time of the query rounded down to the start of the current month.

 * year() - The current execution time of the query rounded down to the start of the current year.

+### Adding/Subtracting Durations

 With relative times it is possible to add or subtract durations so that queries can be constructed to provide for example, the last week of data, the last hour of data etc.

-To add/subtract a duration from a query term the duration is simply appended after the relative time, e.g.
+To add\/subtract a duration from a query term the duration is simply appended after the relative time, e.g.

 `now() + 2d`